"One grows out of pity when it is useless."

 Muhammet Asil | About Me

-I earned my doctoral degree in Global Politics and Political Theory from the Department of Political Science at Loyola University Chicago.
+I earned my doctoral degree in global politics and political theory from the Department of Political Science at Loyola University Chicago.
 My area of expertise lies at the intersection of contemporary moral and political philosophy and migration studies, a research field also known as the ethics of forced displacement (EFD).
+The EFD focuses primarily on understanding and identifying the ethical duties of political communities toward forcibly displaced people, such as refugees.